open-estuary/estuary/doc/Quick_Deployment.4D05.md

 2. Modify the configuration file of estuary/estuarycfg.json based on you hardware boards.
 Change the values of mac to physical addresses of the connected network cards on the board.
 Change the value of "install" to "yes" in object "setup" for PXE.

 3. Backup files under the tftp root directory if necessary.
-Use build.sh to build project and setup the PXE server on Ubuntu PC.
+Use build.sh to bBMCd project and setup the PXE server on Ubuntu PC.

    eg: `./estuary/build.sh -f estuary/estuarycfg.json`